pi-ra/beesy-issue-tracker/docs/TROUBLESHOOT.md

 ### Recording didn't start within 5 seconds

-If you get the notification 'Recording failed to start...' then follow the steps below to fix it.
+If you get the notification 'Recording might have failed to start...' then follow the steps below to fix it.

 1. Navigate to [Beesy extension (chrome://extensions/?id=eabicnldgjknbifdgmnieblkbnggfnde)](chrome://extensions/?id=eabicnldgjknbifdgmnieblkbnggfnde) details page
 2. Disable and then enable the extension